VictorMegir/Encryptor-web-app/README.md

 ## A web app that allows you to encrypt and decrypt messages

-This website allows the user to use some very basic classical ciphers to encrypt and decrypt text.
-The web app can be found <a href='https://whispering-castle-52666.herokuapp.com/'>here</a>.
-Check it out!<br><br>
+This website allows the user to use some very basic classical ciphers to encrypt and decrypt text.<br>
 The user can type their text on a text area and then select a cipher to use.<br> By default the starting cipher is the Rot13 cipher and it is set for encrypting the input text.<br>
 The user may select a different cipher and set the mode to decrypt.
 The available ciphers are the following: